claestom/AM-workshop-setup/readme2.md

 First, we need to create a configuration file on the client where the IoT Edge is deployed.
 We will call this file: `publishednodes.json`.

+This workshop was focusing on the Aspen InfoPlus.21 OPC UA Server.
+If you are using a different OPC UA Server, please skip following section and move to "[Configuration file for other OPC UA Server](#configuration-file-for-other-opc-ua-server)".

+#### Configuration file for Aspen InfoPlus.21 OPC UA Server

+#### Configuration file for other OPC UA Server

 * [Deploy OPC Publisher using the Azure Portal](https://github.com/Azure/Industrial-IoT/blob/main/docs/opc-publisher/readme.md#deploy-opc-publisher-using-the-azure-portal)
 * [Deploy OPC Publisher using Azure CLI](https://github.com/Azure/Industrial-IoT/blob/main/docs/opc-publisher/readme.md#deploy-opc-publisher-using-azure-cli)

+More information about the schema & the parameters to be set can be find [here](https://github.com/Azure/Industrial-IoT/blob/main/docs/opc-publisher/readme.md#configuration-schema).